upgini/upgini/README.md

 Get more details about `FeaturesEnricher` at runtime using docstrings via `help(FeaturesEnricher)` or `help(FeaturesEnricher.fit)`.

 ### 6. 🏭 Enrich Production ML pipeline with relevant external features
-`FeaturesEnricher` is a Scikit-learn compatible estimator, so any pandas dataframe can be enriched with external features from a search result (after `fit` ).
+`FeaturesEnricher` is a Scikit-learn-compatible estimator, so any pandas dataframe can be enriched with external features from a search result (after `fit`).
-Use `transform` method of `FeaturesEnricher` , and let magic to do the rest 🪄
+Use the `transform` method of `FeaturesEnricher`, and let the magic do the rest 🪄
 ```python
 # load dataset for enrichment
 test_x = pd.read_csv("test.csv")